 Please check that college has at least one up-to-date contact number for you.

 Make sure you have all the correct equipment before your examinations.
-Check the regulations in the Notice to Candidates and the information on the following pages.

 Candidates are responsible for checking their own timetable and arriving at school on the correct day and time, properly dressed in school uniform and equipped.
 Candidates must arrive at least 15 minutes prior to the start time of their examination.